sltoboso88/dirty_project_sandra_tobon/README.md

 The insights about the data are in a html file called ¨documentation_xxx¨(where xxx is the name of each project), saved in the folder "analysis_and_documentation".

-Soon I will also analyse the same projects using Phyton to produce additional plots, insights and explanations.
+Soon I will also analyse the same projects using Python to produce additional plots, insights and explanations.